lokeshjain2008/lokeshjain2008.github.io/_posts/2015-07-10-create-ruby-simple-http-server.md

 server.start
 ```

 Note: This post is copied from this [location](https://matteomelani.wordpress.com/2011/11/11/a-simple-web-server-is-ruby/).
-Finally, he got into **Twitter**.
+Finally, he got into **Twitter**. copying rocks :)